- About us

 During 2021 six site-specific exhibitions were presented in the public and private space.
 Now, during the project’s final phase it will adapt to an indoor exhibition format, thus bringing the outside inside.
 Finally, the artworks can be seen together, in dialogue with each other.

 DISCOVER THE ONLINE WORKS THROUGH A ROUTE ON YOUR DEVICE

 For more information on the other works of art participating in the exhibition, see Related Exhibitions down below.

-In the Tragic Week of 1909 political tension escalated with violent confrontations between the Spanish army and anarchists, socialists and republicans.
-The successive years, between 1918 and 1923 were known as the “the years of gun violence”, which in turn led to the military coup by General Primo de Rivera between 1923 and 1930.
+However, soon violent confrontations escalated.
+The years between 1918 and 1923 were known as the “the years of gun violence”, which in turn led to the military coup by General Primo de Rivera between 1923 and 1930.
 This coup further heightened social tensions eventually leading to a full-scale Spanish Civil War between 1936 and 1939, resulting in General Francisco Franco’s long dictatorship between 1939 and 1975.

 Aside from these chapters of violence, these 120 years witnessed an assortment of beginnings and endings, ranging from the start of the post-colonial era in the Americas, the ascent and consequent suppression of Spiritualism by the Church, the celebration of two Barcelona Universal Expositions and the rise and fall of two Spanish Republics, amongst others.

 The same people who experienced these dramatic chapters constructed the buildings, named the streets and opened up the parks that serve as backdrop to our daily routines.
 Their invisible stories are etched in the old brick walls, coloured and textured by the actions of history and the passing of time.